Khloe Kardashian’s Ex-Boyfriend French Montana Declares Their Love Was ‘Real’ In New Interview

 “The rekindling has smoked out and they’ve moved on,” their source said.

 To add more drama to the story, veteran female rapper Trina has since said that she was in something of a romance with French Montana when he got with Khloe.
-As MTV.com reports, during an interview with The Breakfast Club, the “Look Back At Me” rapper said that she and French weren’t in a relationship per se but they were intimate enough that he felt comfortable giving her the keys to his house.
+As MTV reports, during an interview with The Breakfast Club, the “Look Back At Me” rapper said that she and French weren’t in a relationship per se but they were intimate enough that he felt comfortable giving her the keys to his house.
 During the interview, Trina seemed to express disappointment at finding out about the Khloe/French Montana relationship on social media.

 “I found out like the rest of the world.
 It was all over the internet, it was all over my Twitter, my Instagram,” she said.